Drug information

 • Do not use sulfamethoxazole/trimethoprim if the original seal of the container is broken or missing.

 • Throw away sulfamethoxazole/trimethoprim that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.
+For information on disposing of needles and other sharps, please refer to these guidelines or ask your health care provider or pharmacist.

 • Keep sulfamethoxazole/trimethoprim and all medicines out of reach of children.